unodgs/superdevs-advertising-data/README.md

 Frontend is built with **Typescript**.
 I used sass for styling and I resigned from scoped (css modules) intentionaly for code simplicity.
 To communicate with the backend I used [React Query](https://github.com/tannerlinsley/react-query) (it also can be used as redux replacement in simpler apps) and [Axios](https://github.com/axios/axios).
 Charts are being rendered by [React-Chartjs](https://github.com/jerairrest/react-chartjs-2) (wrapper around https://www.chartjs.org/).
 Unforunatelly I wasn't be able to create two data series with separate y axis on one chart due to chartjs's scaling bug.
 Axes were drawn correctly but the second line was not scaled accordingly and painted outside the graph area.
 I also used [React Select](https://react-select.com/home) for multiple select drop down.

+I didn't use any linters or formatting tools like prettier but I would if more devs were involved.

 Hope you like it :)